The Essential Tools for Remotely Managing your Startup

 Asana is a web platform that allows you to organize tasks and assignments between team members.
 There are options, similar to Trello, that allow you to create project boards and assignment lists.
 You can even share your team members onto the company’s projects and delegate tasks.
 Other team members can track each others’ progress, make comments on projects, and set deadlines.
 Asana is the perfect platform for project management within a team and it’s completely free for the first 10 team members!
 Trello, an application very similar to Asana, similarly utilizes the board and list features to assign tasks and set project deadlines.

-Hopefully, you will also use these tools to improve the management among your startup.
+Hopefully, you will also use these essential tools to improve your communication and organization in managing your startup.
 Obviously, these are not the only tools you can use, and you may even find another type of tool that is better for your startup.
 Nevertheless, best of luck to your entrepreneurial journey.